pisv/gethandly.wiki-playground/Step-Three.md

    </extension>
 ```

-The CNF specifics are largely irrelevant to the discussion.
+The CNF-specific details are largely irrelevant to our discussion.
-As you can see, we have defined a view named **Foo Navigator**
+In a nutshell, we have defined a view named **Foo Navigator**
 in the category **Foo (Handly Examples)**.
-The view is implemented
+The view will be implemented
-in the class `FooNavigator`:
+by the class `FooNavigator`:

 ```java
 // package org.eclipse.handly.internal.examples.basic.ui.navigator